SSWConsulting/SSW.Rules.Content/rules/do-you-use-cdn-for-js-files/rule.md

 ### Cloudflare

-Cloudflare is known for its DDoS protection and Web Application Firewall (WAF), along with a host of other options.
+Cloudflare is known for its Distributed Denial-of-Service (DDoS) protection and Web Application Firewall (WAF), along with a host of other options.

 ✅ Pros: